 You must file liability and damage claims through your own insurance and communicate directly with your guests on claims.
 Turo will provide neither coverage for, nor assistance with, damage-related claims.

-If your car is returned late, you are able to enforce your own late return policies and fees.
+If your car is returned late, you’re able to enforce your own late return policies and fees.
 These must be disclosed in your public vehicle listing.
-We do still encourage you to report to us when a guest is significantly late with your car so that we can take the proper account action such as a suspending them from our service, if appropriate.
+We do encourage you to report when a guest is significantly late so we can take any necessary account action, if appropriate.

 Parking tickets, tolls, cleaning, fuel, excess mileage, and moving violations

-Commercial Hosts must collect reimbursement directly from their guests for any incidentals.
-If a Commercial Host submits a reimbursement request through the Reimbursement tool, we will resolve in favor of the guest.
+You must collect reimbursement directly from your guests for any incidentals.
+If you submit a reimbursement request through Turo’s Reimbursement tool, we’ll resolve in favor of the guest.

-In the unfortunate and rare case that your vehicle is missing or stolen during a Turo booking, we will not be able to assist you with the investigation or recovery of your vehicle.
+In the unfortunate and rare case that your vehicle is missing or stolen during a Turo booking, we’ll be unable to help you investigate or recover your vehicle.
 You should contact your insurance and your local police department.
-Again, please do alert Turo that your vehicle is missing or stolen so we can take the appropriate action to remove the guest from our marketplace.
+Do alert Turo that your vehicle is missing or stolen so we can take the appropriate action to remove the guest from our marketplace.

 Quality/safety issues/maintenance issues

-If it is brought to our attention that your vehicle is unsafe in any way, we will follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be booked through Turo again.
+If it’s brought to our attention that your vehicle is unsafe in any way, we’ll follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be booked through Turo again.

-You must inform us if you want to provide your guest with a different vehicle than the one listed on the reservation, per our policy.
+You must inform us if you want to provide your guest with a different vehicle than the one listed on the trip booking.